Bendara8/8602-Computer/docs/control.md

 | Flags in                                         | `FI` `--`
 | Flags in from data bus instead of ALU            | `FD` `--`

 Some instructions require different mircrocode words depending on the state of the flags register.
 A simple branching syntax is used in these situations.
-Here is an example of the branching syntax in the `brz I+#off` instruction.
+Here is an example of the branching syntax in the `brz I+#imm` instruction.
 ```
-$E0: brz I+#off
+$E0: brz I+#imm
 	(Z) {
 	IA -- XZ -- XC II MO -- -- -- EO XI -- --
 	IA -- -- -- XC II MO -- -- -- EO CI -- --